 Food Plant Solutions Rotarian Action Group

 Rotarian Action Groups conduct international service projects that further the Object of Rotary.
 In February 2011, Rotary International officially recognised the FOOD PLANT SOLUTIONS Rotarian Action Group (RAG).
-This action group was established to support the Learn◊Grow project.

 The objectives of Food Plant Solutions are to: